cultuurnet/udb3-search-docs/advanced-queries.md

 This will execute a free text search for the term `zwembad`, combined with a label search for `uitpas*`.

-Because of this, it is important to encapsulate field values that contain spaces, like so:
+Because of this, it is important to encapsulate field values that contain spaces, like this:

 ```
 GET https://search.uitdatabank.be/offers/?q=zwembad labels:"uitpas leuven"